 If you have three users, it’s cheaper to go with RightSignature.
 If you’re part of a smaller team that only has one or two users who need to send documents, DocuSign is a winner here.

 Winner: Evenly matched

 DocuSign and RightSignature both offer robust branding solutions that will make sense for most companies.

-There is one final piece to mention here: DocuSign users on the Advanced Solutions plan have “advanced branding” features which include redirecting customers to a web page after they sign, customizing email text and colors, and representing multiple brands at once.
+There is one final piece to mention here: DocuSign users on the Advanced Solutions plan have advanced branding” features that include redirecting customers to a web page after they sign, customizing email text and colors, and representing multiple brands at once.

 If you’re an enterprise organization looking to do more with branding, DocuSign is the only real solution on offer.
 However, it’s worth noting making these changes within DocuSign requires experience with XML and HTML.